karlpokus/lagret/README.md

 var added = db.users.add({name: 'Mike', age: 23});
 // remove one by passing an id.
 Pass array to remove many var removed = db.users.remove('ytGhgds67hsk');
-// update one by passing an id and an object with data.
-Pass array to update many.
-Pass only an object with data to update all records var updated = db.users.update('hvV3v&82nnd', {human: false});
+// update one by passing an id and an object with data
+// Pass array to update many
+// Pass only an object with data to update all records var updated = db.users.update('hvV3v&82nnd', {human: false});
 // erase all data
 db.users.drop();